Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 Review Requests

 After completing a job, ServiceM8 can automatically send a "How did we do?" email with links to your Google Business profile or Checkatrade page.
 Tradify does not have this built in, but Make.com can trigger a review request email 24 hours after a job is marked as complete.
 Good reviews are the best marketing a plumber can have, and most happy customers will leave one if you simply ask.
+If you want to see how a solar installation business used Payaca to manage a similar customer journey end to end, our Payaca operations playbook is worth a read.

 What Real Plumbers Say

-Do not just take our word for it.
-Here is what actual tradespeople are saying about going digital.
+I could talk about this all day, but here is what actual tradespeople are saying about going digital.

 ServiceM8 Setup Tutorial